whytekieran/Neo4J-Project/README.md

 **3. Finished Branch** Lastly, this branch contains a few minor commits containing small final touches to finish the project (eg typo's) and also commits for the closing
 								statement section of the readMe file. </br>

 (Note: Firstly, the Query Data branch was merged back to the master on a regular basis to keep them both in sync.
-When the final commit was made to the Finishing Touches branch this branch was also merged back to the master branch)
+When the final commit was made to the Finished branch this branch was also merged back to the master branch.
+The use of differnet branches in this project is to show im familiar and capable of using the software effectively)

 ## **_Introduction_**
 My name is Ciaran Whyte and as part of a Graph Thoery Module based in GMIT (Galway-Mayo Institute of Technology) I have to design and build a